yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >    {% snippet  faqs/galaxy/collections_build_list.md name="varVAMP Polio1 qpcr threshold 0.93 + BLAST" %}
 {: .hands_on}

-We produced 3 possible primer schemes with our current settings for further qPCR.
-How do we check, if these are appropriate primer designs which exclude maybe off-targets?
+Now that we have generated three possible primer schemes for qPCR using our current settings, how can we verify whether these primers are appropriate and exclude potential off-targets?

-You know already, that there is a certain bed file output of the qpcr setting of varVAMP, which is called *"Amplicon locations"*.
-As the name says, it gives information about the start and the end position of the amplicons and, very important, the penalty score.
-Look it up and compare it to the amplicon location bed file of the first varVAMP run.
+You are already familiar with the bed file *"Amplicon locations"*, which is part of the output of the qpcr setting of varVAMP.
+As the name suggests, it provides information about the start and end positions of the amplicons, along with the crucial penalty score.
+Please review this file and compare it with the bed file containing the amplicon locations of the first varVAMP run.

 Please try to answer the following questions.